Jack Flaherty: Minor leagues

-Flaherty began the 2017 season with the Springfield Cardinals, and after posting a 7–2 record with a 1.42 ERA in ten starts, he was promoted to the Memphis Redbirds, where he was 7-2 with a 2.74 ERA in 15 starts.
+Flaherty began the 2017 season with the Springfield Cardinals, and after posting a 7–2 record with a 1.42 ERA in ten starts, he was promoted to the Memphis Redbirds, where he was 7–2 with a 2.74 ERA in 15 starts.
 Combined, Flaherty struck out 147 and walked 35 in 1482/3 innings.

-St. Louis Cardinals (2017–present)
+Major leagues

 2017

 On September 1, 2017, Flaherty was promoted to MLB to make his MLB debut against the San Francisco Giants.
 He pitched four innings, gave up five runs, and struck out six while not receiving a decision in an eventual 11–6 win.
 He struck out the first batter he faced, Denard Span.
 Flaherty finished the season 0–2 with a 6.33 ERA in 21 1/3 innings pitched.
 After the season, the Cardinals named Flaherty their 2017 Minor League Pitcher of the Year.

 2018

 On March 25, 2018, the Cardinals announced that Flaherty had made the Opening Day roster in place of the injured Adam Wainwright.
 He was optioned back to Memphis on April 4 once Wainwright was activated.
-He was recalled and optioned back once more before taking Wainwright's spot in the rotation in May when he was placed on the 60-day disabled list.
+He was recalled and optioned back once more before taking the injured Wainwright's spot in the rotation in May.

 Flaherty earned his first MLB win on May 20, 2018.
 Throwing 120 pitches, he gave up one earned run, struck out 13, walked one, and gave up only two hits in a 5–1 win over the Philadelphia Phillies at Busch Stadium.
-Flaherty finished his 2018 rookie year with an 8-9 record and a 3.34 ERA in 28 starts, striking out 182 batters in 151 innings pitched.
+He finished his 2018 rookie year with an 8–9 record and a 3.34 ERA in 28 starts, striking out 182 batters in 151 innings pitched.

 2019

-Upon the Cardinals signing Matt Wieters, Flaherty switched his uniform number from 32 to 22 to accommodate the Wieters signing.

-Flaherty entered the second half of the season with an ERA of 4.64.
-Following the All-Star break, he yielded a 0.91 ERA, the third-lowest in major league history, behind only Bob Gibson and Jake Arrieta.
-Flaherty was named the National League Pitcher of the Month for August after going 5-1 with a 0.71 ERA, and he again won the award in September with a 0.82 ERA over 44 innings.
-He ended the 2019 regular season with an 11-8 record and a 2.75 ERA over 33 starts, striking out 231 over 1961/3 innings.
-He became the third-youngest pitcher in baseball history to strike out at least 230 and walk 55 or fewer with a 2.75 ERA or lower.
+Flaherty entered the second half of the season with an ERA of 4.64 but following the All-Star break, he yielded a 0.91 ERA, the third-lowest in major league history, behind only Bob Gibson and Jake Arrieta.
+Flaherty was named the National League Pitcher of the Month for August after going 5–1 with a 0.71 ERA, and he again won the award in September with a 0.82 ERA over 44 innings.
+He ended the 2019 regular season with an 11–8 record and a 2.75 ERA over 33 starts, striking out 231 over 1961/3 innings, becoming the third-youngest pitcher in baseball history to strike out at least 230 and walk 55 or fewer with a 2.75 ERA or lower.
 Following the season, he was nominated for his first ever Gold Glove and finished fourth in National League Cy Young Award voting.
-He was also named to the second All-MLB Team that year.
+He was also named All-MLB second team that year.
+He made his post-season debut this season, making two starts in the Division Series against the Atlanta Braves and allowing four runs in 13 innings while striking out 16.
+He also made one start in the Championship Series against the Washington Nationals, giving up four runs in four innings.